Professor Thomas Grant KC

-Thomas is Visiting Professor of Politics and Law.
-He is a Queen's Counsel and member of Maitland Chambers.
+Thomas is a former Visiting Professor of Politics and Law.
+He is a King's Counsel and member of Maitland Chambers.

 He practises in the commercial chancery, fraud, professional negligence, company, property, and art and entertainment fields, as well as being instructed in a wide range of general chancery and commercial litigation.
 Thomas has a particular interest in fraud claims and is well known for his expertise in obtaining and defending freezing and related interim orders.
 He has acted in numerous high profile cases, including the claim brought by the estate of Francis Bacon against the Marlborough Gallery, the litigation arising out of construction of the Wembley stadium arch, JSC BTA Bank v Ablyazov (the largest fraud claim in English legal history), and the proceedings following the death of Boris Berezovsky.